Skip to main content

 Clinical Ethics committee

-Staff can access this information from the intranet.
+Staff can access information about the Clinical Ethics Committee from the CALHN intranet.

 Medical records and coding

-Staff can access this information from the intranet.
+Staff can access information about medical records and coding from the CALHN intranet.

 Work with us